 There are three common styles of shotgun:

-The classic style is the break action.
-This is what double-barreled shotguns are.
+- Break Action: This is what double-barreled shotguns are, they are simple and reliable.
 You pull a lever and the barrels open on a hinge, exposing the chambers, the back ends of the barrels.
-You slip a couple of shells in, close the action and you’re ready to fire. break-action guns are simple and reliable.
+You slip a couple of shells in, close the action and you’re ready to fire.

-Semi-auto shotguns closely resemble pump-actions, but the mechanism automatically loads a new shell into the chamber every time you take a shot, ready for you to pull the trigger again.
-Given the near-infinite variety of shotgun ammo on the market, sometimes you have to tune your semi-auto shotgun for each cartridge type so that it will reliably load them into the chamber.
+- Semi-auto: closely resemble pump-actions, but the mechanism automatically loads a new shell into the chamber every time you take a shot, ready for you to pull the trigger again.
 Semi-autos are generally less reliable than pump-actions, but the technology has come a long way and the gap is narrowing.

 Just like a football, a bullet flies better if it spins.
 If you cut grooves along the inside of a barrel in a corkscrew pattern, the grooves will force a bullet to spin as it flies, greatly increasing its accuracy.
 Those grooves are called rifling.
 A rifle cartridge has a lot more gunpowder relative to the weight of the projectile than a shotgun cartridge.
 This means that rifle bullets are not only more accurate, but they can also fly many times faster and farther than shotgun projectiles.
 High-velocity projectiles, although they may be small, can transfer a lot of energy to a target, imparting devastating damage.